OffchainLabs/orbit-actions/scripts/foundry/stylus/setCacheManager/README.md

 This would deploy the action.
 Update your .env file with the address of the upgrade action.

-2. Next step is to execute the ArbOs upgrade action.
+2. Next step is to execute the AddWasmCacheManager upgrade action.
 Make sure your .env file contains `UPGRADE_ACTION_ADDRESS` and `CHILD_UPGRADE_EXECUTOR_ADDRESS` vars.
 Assumption is that child chain UpgradeExecutor is the arbowner, and there is an EOA which has executor rights on the child chain UpgradeExecutor.
 Upgrade can be executed using `cast` CLI command (part of Foundry installation), using the owner account (the one with executor rights on child chain UpgradeExecutor) to send the transaction:

 ```bash
 (export $(cat .env | xargs) && cast send $CHILD_UPGRADE_EXECUTOR_ADDRESS "execute(address, bytes)" $UPGRADE_ACTION_ADDRESS $(cast calldata "perform()") --rpc-url $CHILD_CHAIN_RPC --account EXECUTOR)